 Finish-Carving the Top

 One might think of the top of the mandolin as a trampoline.
-The center mass moves up and down due to the relative flexibility of its perimeter.
-Flexibility is controlled by thinning the outer perimeter of the top at the recurve (~20 mm from the edge of the mandolin).
+When excited by the vibrating strings, the top center mass moves up and down due to the relative flexibility of the edges of the top.
+Soundboard flexibility is controlled by thinning the outer perimeter of the top at what is called the 'recurve' (~20 mm from the edge of the mandolin).
 The center of the top is more than twice as thick as the recurve.
-The idea is to allow the center of the soundboard, as it is driven by vibrations through the bridge, to oscillate up and down smoothly and symmetrically.
+The idea is to allow the center of the soundboard to oscillate up and down smoothly and symmetrically.
 That way the energy from the vibrating strings is transferred evenly and completely across the top.